blex-max/apb-pileup-browser/README.md

 <!-- GENERATED FILE — DO NOT EDIT.
-     Extracted from the README_MARKDOWN literal in src/app/readme.cpp.
+     Extracted from the README_MARKDOWN literal in src/app/text_blocks.cpp.
-     Edit that literal instead, then run ./dev-scripts/gen-readme.sh (the pre-commit hook does this for you when readme.cpp is staged). -->
+     Edit that literal instead, then run ./dev-scripts/gen-readme.sh (the pre-commit hook does this for you when text_blocks.cpp is staged). -->

 # `apb` - A Pileup Browser